Case Management Training Institute

 Are any of the trainings mandatory?

 No. You can self select the trainings that you feel best suits your needs.
-However, DSS funded housing case managers are required to attend a minimum of 10 hours of training per contract year.
+However, DOH funded housing case managers are required to attend a minimum of 10 hours of training per contract year.
 This will be included in your Quality Assurance audit.

 What is the length of each training?